-In addition to the 28 countries listed in Table 6, there were several countries that had seen substantial disruptions, but did not contribute sufficiently to the global burden to be incorporated into the country-specific modelling.
-These 26 countries were modelled at the level of their respective WHO regions, as follows.
+In addition to the 24 countries listed in Table 5, there were several countries that had seen substantial disruptions, but did not contribute sufficiently to the global burden to be incorporated into the country-specific modelling.
+These 23 countries were modelled at the level of their respective WHO regions, as follows.

-Countries selected for the regional modelling were those fulfilling the following criteria: (i) non-high income countries that were not included in Table 6, and (ii) that saw >10% reductions in notifications in 2020 and 2021 compared to 2019.
+Countries selected for the regional modelling were those fulfilling the following criteria: (i) non-high-income countries that were not included in Table 5, and (ii) that saw >10% reductions in notifications in 2020 and 2021 compared to 2019.
 Countries were excluded if these reductions could be explained by an extension of pre-2020 trends (this was the case for Georgia only).
-Table 8 below lists these countries, and the WHO regions to which they belong.
+Table 7 below lists these countries, and the WHO regions to which they belong.

 For each region, all country data were aggregated to the regional level weighted by population size.
 The modelling described above was then applied to each region, to capture incidence and mortality projections at the regional level.
 Finally, to create country-level projections, it was assumed that incidence in year t, relative to that in 2019, was the same for a given region as for all countries within that Region.
-Thus model-based incidence projections at the Regional level were extrapolated to the country level, and similarly for mortality projections.
+Thus model-based incidence projections at the regional level were extrapolated to the country level, and similarly for mortality projections.

-Table 8.
+Table 7.
 Countries modelled as regional aggregations, by WHO region

-Africa The Americas South-East Asia Europe Eastern Mediterranean Western Pacific Botswana Eswatini Namibia Argentina Belize Bolivia Costa Rica Cuba Dominican Republic Ecuador Grenada Guatemala Guyana Honduras Jamaica Nicaragua Paraguay Suriname Venezuela (Bolivian Republic of) Timor-Leste ^a Albania Armenia Belarus Montenegro Republic of Moldova Serbia Tajikistan Mongolia ^a
+Africa The Americas Europe Botswana Eswatini Argentina Belize Albania Armenia Namibia Bolivia (Plurinational State of) Costa Rica Cuba Dominican Republic Ecuador Grenada Guatemala Honduras Jamaica Nicaragua Paraguay Suriname ^a Venezuela (Bolivian Republic of) Belarus Montenegro Republic of Moldova Tajikistan